-The organizations SVP partners with are tackling some of our society’s most entrenched problems – and they are ready to take their work to the next level.
+The organizations we partner with are tackling some of our community’s toughest problems – and they are ready to take their work to the next level.

 They’ve recognized ways that their organizations could be stronger and are working with SVP to make that happen.
-In any given year, SVP engages with local nonprofits, providing two kinds of support.
+In any given year, we engage with local nonprofits, providing two kinds of support.

 Nonprofit Capacity Building

 Things like sound financial systems, effective board governance, and up-to-date technology can make the difference between serving hundreds versus thousands of individuals.
 That’s why we strengthen organizations from the inside out – matching them with volunteers who can help amplify their impact.
 Learn more >>

 What It Looks Like on the Ground

 Trust.
 Between funders and nonprofits, it’s key to a successful relationship.

 Power dynamics can get in the way.
 That’s why SVP gives multiyear grants.
 Building trust takes time, and change doesn’t happen without trust.